Modifying ISO Tanks

 Electric Heating System

-The most common way of modifying ISO tanks for us involves adding an external heating system.
+The most common way we modify ISO tanks involves adding an external heating system.
 As standard most ISO Tank Containers come with heating coils welded to the tank.
-These are used to circulate an external supply of steam to heat the contents of the tank.
-If steam is unavailable, just so long as 3 phase electricity is available, we can fit an external heater that pumps heated glycol around the steam coils.
-Below is a 25,000 Litre ISO Tank with a 12KW Glycol heater fitted.
+These coils are used to circulate an external supply of steam or hot water to heat the contents of the tank.

 Our ISO Tank Containers are often used in a static location and connected up to equipment to stop/start pumps or other ancillary equipment.
 We can modify the tank and fit the relevant sensors to allow automatic control of external equipment.
 The tank above has a simple overfill alarm fitted.